sadman-adib/FER2025_notebooks/README.md

 </head>
 <body>

-  <h1>FER2025: Facial Emotion Recognition with Gender Classification</h1>
+  <h1>Explainable Gender-Aware Facial Emotion Recognition Using a Curated Dataset and a Hybrid Object Detection Framework</h1>

   <p><strong>FER2025</strong> is a deep learning-based project that integrates Facial Emotion Recognition (FER) with Gender Classification using Convolutional Neural Networks (CNNs).
 This multi-task learning approach improves recognition accuracy by considering gender-specific expression patterns.</p>